uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

-Susan Bouregy, Yale University Human Research Protection Program, raised concerns about the ANPRM\'s proposal to apply HIPAA standards for deidentification of data (requiring removal of 18 specific identifiers).
+Susan Bouregy, Yale University Human Research Protection Program, raised concerns about the ANPRM's proposal to apply HIPAA standards for deidentification of data (requiring removal of 18 specific identifiers).
 Bouregy noted such standards may make some data sets unusable while ignoring other ways individuals could be identified.
 She also argued that some of the mandated HIPAA security elements are not appropriate for certain types of social science research.
 Furthermore, it ignored that not all identified data is risky.
-Finally, Boregy suggested that the ANPRM\'s requirement that all suspected data breaches be reported should be made more flexible and allow IRBs to tailor reporting to the context of each situation.
+Finally, Boregy suggested that the ANPRM's requirement that all suspected data breaches be reported should be made more flexible and allow IRBs to tailor reporting to the context of each situation.